 According to the Archive Act, the Swedish Transport Agency is required to preserve data in documents that constitute public documents under the Freedom of the Press Act.
-However, data may in some cases be sorted out in accordance with the provisions of the Archive Act and the regulations issued pursuant to that Act.
-Details on which rules apply to which actions are contained in the National Archives' Regulations on Return and Sorting Out at the Swedish Transport Agency (RA-MS 2013:12), amended by RA-MS 2016: 39.
+However, data may in some cases be destructed in accordance with the provisions of the Archive Act and the regulations issued pursuant to that Act.
+Details on which rules apply to which actions are contained in the National Archives' Regulations on Return and Destruction at the Swedish Transport Agency (RA-MS 2013:12), amended by RA-MS 2016: 39.

-Provisions regarding the sorting out of data in the Swedish Road Traffic Register are contained in the Swedish Road Traffic Register Regulation.
+Provisions regarding the destruction of data in the Swedish Road Traffic Register are contained in the Swedish Road Traffic Register Regulation.